 The more the better, but the larger the sum, the more you have to worry about caching and security.
 At the very least, you should keep some in your bug out bag, your get home bag and, of course, your EDC kit.

 Keep in mind that, even though you’re still going to be in debt, your deposits might disappear overnight.
-And even if they don’t happen that fast, they might still get frozen so you won’t be able to withdraw any money from ATMs.
+Even if they don’t happen that fast, they might still get frozen so you won’t be able to withdraw any money from ATMs.
 For example, Greek banks limited withdrawals to 50 euros / day in an attempt to keep the money that weren’t really theirs and avoid panicking folks to get them back.

 #3.
 Stay away from the stock market